 Flights leave San Jose at 1.30pm taking one hour and return from Corn Island at 4pm.

 The Rio Escondido passenger ship runs between Bluefields and Big Corn, taking 5-6 hours and costing $12 each way.
-Boats now run 3 times per week in each direction - see schedule below
+The boat leaves once a week on Wednesday morning 9am from Bluefields, returning from Big Corn at 9am on Thursday.

 Boats to Corn Island leave from Bluefields which can be reached either by plane from Managua as above, or you can get a bus from Managua to Rama, and then take a boat downriver from Rama to Bluefields.